 The ability to take your claim to court if necessary

 Peace of mind during the entire legal process

 The qualified team of medical malpractice lawyers at Wendt Law Firm P.C. can review your case for free.
 We can help you file your claim in the correct courts right away, if so.
-We have everything you need to start and finish a medical malpractice lawsuit right here in Kansas City; contact us today to schedule your appointment.
+Our Kansas City medical malpractice attorneys have everything you need to start and finish a medical malpractice lawsuit right here in Kansas City; contact us today to schedule your appointment.